Please note this information was for the cancelled 2020 Show. Information for the 2021 Show will be released in the Autumn.

 Titan the Robot

-Our old friend Titan was back at the Show for all three days.
+Our old friend Titan will be back at the Show for Saturday and Sunday.
 This giant robot is a must see for anyone coming to the Kent County Show.

 Free Pony Rides